nmwsharp/happly/README.md

 **Accessing and adding data to an object**:

-- `void addElement(std::string name, size_t count)` Add a new element type to the object, with the object, with a specified number of elements.
+- `void addElement(std::string name, size_t count)` Add a new element type to the object, with the given name and number of elements.

 - `Element& getElement(std::string target)` Get a reference to an element type contained in the object.